-FY 2021 saw some positives for the forestry and forest products industry in Mississippi.
-In particular, we had several mills announce plans to move into the state.
-Lumber demand and prices have increased dramatically over the past year, yet timber prices have remained low.
-Getting these new mills to locate to Mississippi was a team effort.
-I want to thank all of our economic development partners, at the state and local level, for their work in securing these new facilities.
+FY 2022 saw some positives for Mississippi's forestry and forest products industry.
+In particular, we had several mills open in the state.
+Over the past year, lumber demand and prices have increased dramatically, yet timber prices have remained low.
+Getting these new mills to locate in Mississippi was a team effort.
+I want to thank all of our economic development partners, at the state and local levels, for their work in securing these new facilities.
 These new mills will go a long way in creating healthier timber markets in Mississippi.
 And as I like to say, healthy markets lead to healthy forests, which lead to healthy lives.

-I want to give a special word of thanks to the MFC's partners who provide support, collaboration, and implementation of many of our programs and services.
+I want to give a special word of thanks to the MFC's partners who support, collaborate, and implement many of our programs and services.
 We work hard to maintain and develop our relationships with natural resource agencies, organizations, and individuals.
 These partnerships ensure the citizens of Mississippi receive the best assistance and service possible.

-I would also like to thank our state leaders, commissioners, staff, and citizens for their continued support and assistance in making FY 2021 a productive year.
+I would also like to thank our state leaders, commissioners, staff, and citizens for their continued support and assistance in making FY 2022 a productive year.